yjskrs/main/README.md

 Command Format

     course n/COURSE_NAME

+    //e.g.
+    course n/Computer Science

 Constraints

 > :warning: You can only have one course at a time

 Expected Outcome

-    1. A help message should be displayed as a pop-up
+> :white_check_mark: A success message should be displayed
+> :white_check_mark: You should be able to see the course name in the
+>top panel

 #### `requirement`